ENCCS/julia-for-hpc/content/multithreading.rst

 3) Using ``@spawn`` and ``fetch`` to spawn tasks and fetch their return values once they are complete.

 Choosing the most suitable method depends on the problem.
+Julia uses dynamic scheduler for multithreading which allows us to do nested multithreading, that is, to nest ``@spawn`` statements.

 .. tabs::